-Start off from the following URL:
+Start from the following URL:

-•[ID_stuff]: The GUID of a specific collection of My stuff as returned when invoking the My Stuff's actions data.
+•[ID_stuff]: The GUID of a specific collection of My stuff as returned when invoking My Stuff's actions data.

 Consider including the following JSON structure to send parameters in the body:

-Similarly, if no parameters are expected, you would use:
+If no parameters are expected, use:

 Refer to the following links for specific use cases:

 •To filter the search with parameters, consider the notes for the different data types at Values and formats for data types.

 •To dynamically obtain business values that you may need as input parameters to start a new process or complete an activity, refer to Related entities services.

 •To dynamically obtain the columns you need to fill out to send when creating records in a collection, refer to Columns in collections.